 When you’re dealing with lower back pain, some exercises are going to be more beneficial than others.
 Focus on exercises that improve flexibility in your back and strengthen the muscle groups that support your spine.

-Choose the right exercises to help manage and heal your pain.
+Choose the right exercises to help prevent, manage and heal your pain.

 Decrease Weight, Increase Reps